This complete, free unit of study will help you successfully launch your writing workshop.

 Download Lesson 4 Here: Lesson 4: Writers Sometimes Need “Maps” to Guide Their Writing

-This lesson is designed to get students to understand the importance of prewriting.
+This lesson will help students understand the importance of prewriting.

-We realize that not all students, depending on level, will prewrite for every story, but as we are wanting to familiarize them with the writing process we feel it is important that they are taught about this important step.
-This is true especially as their stories are likely to become longer and more involved as they grow as writers.
-They will need to think through their ideas before beginning.
+We realize that not all students will prewrite for every story.
+As we are wanting to familiarize them with the writing process we feel it is important that they are taught about this important step.

 This is quite possibly a multiple-day mini-lesson, depending on how you choose to model the use of the graphic organizers you want them to use.